Kenshiro-28/MAGI/README.md

 #### Other systems

-- Install Docker
+Install Docker.

-### Installation
+### Install

 - Clone this repository.

-- Optional: save a model in the root folder if you want to store the model in the Docker image.
+- Optional: place a model in the root folder to include it in the Docker image.

-- Create a Docker image, you can do it by running this command in the root folder:
+- To create the Docker image, run the following command in the root folder:

 ```
 $ sudo docker build --no-cache -t magi .
 ```

-### Running
+### Run a Docker image with a model

-If you have stored the model in the Docker image, run this command:
+If you have placed the model in the Docker image, run this command:

 ```
 $ sudo docker run -it magi
 ```

+### Run a Docker image without a model

-If you have stored the model in a local folder, run this command:
+If you have placed the model in a local folder, run this command, replacing MODEL_PATH with the full path to the model file and MODEL_FILE with the name of the model file:

 ```
-$ sudo docker run -it -v MODEL_PATH:/app/MODEL_NAME magi
+$ sudo docker run -it -v MODEL_PATH:/app/MODEL_FILE magi
 ```

 Example: